andrew--grant/media-active/readme.md

     responsiveActions(actions);

 Too easy.
-Of course, you can be more creative than this.
+Just remember to reference the 'responsive-actions.js' or 'responsive-actions-min.js' file and you should be good to go.